-System Clock let you select the system clock frequency used for emulation timings:
+System Clock let you force the master clock frequency used for emulation timings:

-- AUTO: clock frequency is automatically detected from system region
+- AUTO: clock frequency is automatically detected from console region

 - NTSC: 53.693175 MHZ original master clock

 - PAL: 53.203424 MHZ original master clock

-This option is mainly used to emulate accurate pixel aspect ratio.
-When VSYNC is disabled, this option also allows emulation to run at the selected frequency (when VSYNC is enabled, emulation speed is locked to the Wii / Gamecube native refresh rate, which is slightly different from original hardware refresh rate).
+This is mainly used to emulate accurate pixel aspect ratio.
+When VSYNC is disabled, emulation will also be running at the selected frequency (when VSYNC is enabled, emulation speed is locked to the Wii / Gamecube native refresh rate, which is slightly different from original hardware refresh rate).